ylvao/mrchem/docs/mrcpp_api.rst

 * GridCleaner

-where the former constructs empty grids from scratch and the latter clears the MW coefficients on an existing FunctionTree.
+where the former constructs empty grids from scratch and the latter clears the MW coefficients on an existing ``FunctionTree``.
 The end result is in both cases an empty tree skeleton with no MW coefficients (undefined function).

 GridGenerator